-A series of public exhibitions will be held at nine venues along the A96 during the weeks commencing 11, 18 and 25 November 2013 to give the public an opportunity to view updated information about Scottish Government plans to dual the A96 between Inverness and Aberdeen.
+A series of public exhibitions were held at nine venues along the A96 during the weeks commencing 11, 18 and 25 November 2013 to give the public an opportunity to view updated information about Scottish Government plans to dual the A96 between Inverness and Aberdeen.

-The exhibitions will include information on the preliminary engineering assessment and Strategic Environmental Assessment for the A96 Dualling programme as well as route option assessment work on the A96 between Inverness and Nairn, including the Nairn Bypass.
+The exhibitions included information on the preliminary engineering assessment and Strategic Environmental Assessment for the A96 Dualling programme as well as route option assessment work on the A96 between Inverness and Nairn, including the Nairn Bypass.

 Transport Minister Keith Brown is pictured at the exhibition launch.